I’m available for club lectures, after-dinner speeches, motivational speeches, special events and much more.

 - Every time you come to Manchester it is better than the last and the feeling is that your visit last week will never be bettered.
 The temptation is to make it an annual event.
 Manchester Cruising Association

-- I would like to take this opportunity of thanking you on behalf of our President, members and their guests for giving us the most memorable of talks.
-I am sure that you must have picked up the good vibes that were in the room for your presentation by the sailors and non sailors alike.
+- Thank you for the most memorable of talks.
+I am sure that you must have picked up the good vibes for the presentation that were in the room by the sailors and non sailors alike.
 Torbay and District Medical Society